bahtiyartan/troia/docs/index.rst

 Programming with TROIA
 ==================================

 This is an open and unofficial book to learn TROIA Platform and Programming Language.
-Even it's for the programmers who are new to TROIA, also it contains useful information for experienced programmers, colsultants, system administrators.
+Although it targets the programmers who are new to TROIA, it also contains useful information for experienced programmers, consultants and system administrators.